nidelphy/Terraform-project-cloud-acceleration/README.md

 python3 presigned-url.py
 ``````
 * The presigned URLs for the objects in your S3 bucket should be printed on your EC2 instance's terminal
 * Send me the presigned URL on Slack so I can download the object.
+* Push all your codes to GitHub and submit the link to the repository as part of your solution